Tito Ortiz: Relationships and children

-Ortiz was married to his first wife, Kristin, for five years, and they divorced in 2005.
-They have a son.
-In 2006, he began dating former adult film star Jenna Jameson.

 In 2014, Ortiz began dating model Amber Nichole Miller.
 The two had worked together in the UFC as a fighter and Octagon Girl respectively.
 The pair married on November 11, 2022.

 Legal issues

 Ortiz was arrested on DUI charges in Los Angeles on January 6, 2014.
 He was sentenced to three years probation, an undisclosed fine, and an obligation to enroll in an alcohol education program.

 Poker

-While Ortiz describes his poker playing as a hobby, and in March 2017, he placed 22nd in the $5,300 No Limit Hold'em PokerStars Championship Main Event in Panama.
+Ortiz describes his poker playing as a hobby, and in March 2017, he placed 22nd in the $5,300 No Limit Hold'em PokerStars Championship Main Event in Panama.
 Additionally, he has appeared on Shark Cage, Live at the Bike, and a number of private tournaments.

-Tito's Cantina
+Business ventures

 In late summer 2023, Ortiz opened Tito's Cantina Tequila Bar & Grille in Cape Coral, Florida.